best privacy and security apps (1)

 Who can see what I do on my phone?

-When you download a new app, it’s likely that you agree to the Terms and Conditions without fully understanding what they are.
-You could be giving an app access to your location, contacts, camera and microphone without even realising it.
+When you download a new app, you likely agree to the Terms and Conditions without fully understanding them.
+You could be giving an app access to your location, contacts, camera and microphone without realising it.

 How can I tell if my phone is being monitored?

-The following are some tell-tale signs that your device may be monitored.
+The following are some tell-tale signs that your device is being monitored.
 However, it’s important to remember that these are indicators rather than definitive signs.

-• Slow performance – malware could be causing your phone to lag because it’s sending your personal data, photos and documents to an external server
+- Slow performance: Malware could be causing your phone to lag because it’s sending your data, photos and documents to an external server

 Do apps collect personal data?